feaselkl/Much-Ado-About-Hadoop/PITCHME.md

 ### The Software Paradigm

-* On Linux, C is still popular, but Java is the easiest popular language and is cross-portable on most hardware.
+* On Linux, C is still popular, but Java is the most cross-portable.
 * RAM is much faster than disk but is limited.
-* Network bandwidth is somewhat limited, so extremely chatty servers are an impediment.
+* Network bandwidth is somewhat limited.
 * Data structure is context-sensitive and the same file may have several structures.
-* Developers know the data context when they write their code.
+* Developers know the data context.

 This is how we got semi-structured data retrieval with MapReduce.